Mohs Micrographic Surgery

 Most Mohs procedures can be performed in three or less stages, which usually takes four hours to perform.
 Some cases may take longer, as there is no way of predicting the extent of cancer growth before treatment begins.
 Patients should arrange for someone to take them home following surgery.

 The best method of reconstructing the wound resulting from surgery is determined after the cancer is completely removed.
 Once the final defect is known, management is individualized to achieve the best results and to preserve functional capabilities and maximize aesthetics.
-Dr. Weaver has extensive training in reconstruction of all areas of the body including the face.
 A small wound may be allowed to heal on its own, or the wound may be closed with sutures, a skin graft or a flap.
 On some occasions another surgical specialist may complete the reconstruction as part of a team approach.

 recovery from Mohs Surgery